 Not only will you look odd if you wear some of the more dramatic looks out to work (which definitely isn’t a bad thing), but you just won’t look the same as you thought you would.
 How a makeup look appears under the circular light is not guaranteed to be how it will appear in the cold light of day.
 Remember to consider the environment you will actually be wearing your makeup in, for aesthetic reasons at least.

 4. However, it’s still OK to aim for high drama in both situations

 That’s not to say that OTT makeup looks are inappropriate for social situations.
-We firmly believe that makeup is a form of art and self-expression, so you should absolutely consider your most dramatic. high-fashion look the next time you’re heading out with your besties.
-It’s simply important to remember that, as with all forms of art, a little finesse and consideration for the craft is required to make it work.
+We firmly believe that makeup is a form of art and self-expression, so you should absolutely consider your most dramatic, high-fashion look the next time you’re heading out with your besties.
+It’s simply important to remember that, as with all forms of art, a little finesse and consideration for the craft are required to make it work.

-With these nuggets of wisdom in mind, you’ll be guaranteed to slay your next look, whether it’s for the socials or for your next house party!
+With these nuggets of wisdom in mind, you’ll be guaranteed to slay your next look, whether it’s for socials or for your next house party!

 "We love to research, examine, analyze, and present to you the best ideas that make life better.
 You can learn about our editorial standards here."